Padé approximation of model with time delays

 sys.
 All delays are replaced by their

 Padé approximation.
-See Models with Time Delays for more information about
+See Time Delays in Linear Systems for more information

 sysx = pade(sys,NU,NY,NINT) specifies independent approximation